Categories

 Just “ASK” for Information About Senior Services in Union County

-Union County residents seeking information about services available for senior adults age 60 and older will have a choice of six (6) dates and locations in February to speak with staff from the county’s Department of Human Services, Division on Aging.
-Staff will be present at public libraries in Westfield; Clark; Garwood; Elizabeth; Union; and at the Senior Center in Rahway with Spanish speaking staff at this site.
+Union County residents seeking information about services available for senior adults age 60 and older will have a choice of eight (8) dates and locations in March to speak with staff from the county’s Department of Human Services, Division on Aging.
+Staff will be present at public libraries in Elizabeth with Spanish speaking staff, Plainfield, Cranford, Mountainside, Clark, Garwood, Summit, and at the Senior Center in Rahway with Spanish speaking staff.

-“The purpose of ‘ASK’ is to help residents obtain government programs and services available to seniors and their caregivers,” said Bette Jane Kowalski, Chair of the Union County Board of Chosen Freeholders.
-“The program brings our knowledgeable, experienced Division on Aging staff to locations throughout Union County to make it easier for residents to get expert assistance close to home.”
+“The purpose of “ASK” is to help residents obtain government programs and services available to seniors and their caregivers”, said Bette Jane Kowalski, Chair of the Union County Board of Chosen Freeholders.
+“The ASK program will bring our knowledgeable, experienced Division on Aging staff, based in Elizabeth, to locations throughout Union County to make it easier for residents to get expert assistance close to home.”

 Rahway Senior Center